chelseaRickman/password-dictionary/readme.md

-# Python Dictionary Attack Example
+# Password Dictionary Attack Example

 The password_dictionary_creator.py script creates a list of possible password combinations based on a list of keywords it is provided.
 In other words, a personalized dictionary of a target.